 Dog owners are passionate about their canine companions, and losing them can be devastating.
 Some dog owners have found creative ways to keep a piece of their pet with them always.
-Some frame pictures, some keep ashes, and now dog owners can even go as far as having their canine companions DNA turned into a work of art.
+Some frame pictures, some keep ashes, and now dog owners can even go as far as having their canine companions' DNA turned into a work of art.

 The idea for DNA11 came to Nazim Ahmed and his friend Adrian Salamunovic after Ahmed offered to show him what his DNA would look like on paper.

-The friends never expected that they would begin getting many requests to create artwork using DNA from client’s pets.
+The friends never expected that they would begin getting many requests to create artwork using DNA from clients’ pets.

 He says they can also do small animals and lizards too.
 Salamunovic says they can make artwork out of the DNA of any mammal.

 Although they’ve only recently begun advertising their pet DNA portraits, these animals have actually been a large part of their business since its inception in 2005.

-Salamunovic’s favorite thing about their products is that they are an excellent conversation piece because everyone that sees them is curious about what they are.
+Salamunovic’s favorite thing about their products is that they are excellent conversation pieces because everyone who sees them is curious about what they are.

 RELATED: How to Get Your Dog Into Movies

-They only use an anonymous six-digit serial number, no names, to track the samples and all samples and products are created and framed by DNA11.
+They only use an anonymous six-digit serial number, no names, to track the samples, and all samples and products are created and framed by DNA11.

-Currently, DNA11 has 3 locations with about 60 employees and they’ve produced over 10,000 custom portraits.
+Currently, DNA11 has 3 locations with about 60 employees, and they’ve produced over 10,000 custom portraits.
 They deliver online orders to almost 30 countries.